The Beaverette MkII model is here

 Mk I:

-The first vehicles were very simple in design but went out of Canley factory quite quickly.
-The 14hp chassis (and its four-cylinder side-valve engine, at 1,776cc and 46 HP) with a beam front axle and four semi-elliptical springs was supposed best appropriate.
+The first vehicles were very simple in design but went out of Canley factory quite quickly in late July 1940.
+The Standard flying fourteen 14hp chassis (and its four-cylinder side-valve engine, at 1,776cc and 46 HP) with a beam front axle and four semi-elliptical springs was supposed best appropriate.
 The 9 mm flat steel plates were welded at angles at the edges and backed by 3 inch thick oak planks at the front and sides with rivets.
 The hull was open at the top and at the rear .
 A solid floor added strength and more rigidity than just the usual C-channel chassis from the car that still lived underneath.
 The Beaverette only offered protection against small arms fire.
-The armament consisted of a bren light machine gun, which fired through a slot in the front armour.
+The armament consisted of a bren light machine gun, which fired through a slot in the front armour and mounted on a swivel could also be used in the anti-aircraft role.
+The machine gun could also be easily swung rearward for firing.
 The driver and gunner sat in the open cockpit, which was completely exposed to the rear.
 The heavy offroad travel was of course impossible.
 The driver would probably have had a difficult task keeping all two-and-a-quarter tons on the road or stopping it using the Bendix cable braking system at his disposal.
 Moreover, the completely unbalanced vehicle led to a very dangerous drive with possible overturns.
 The crew was three (driver, gunner, the third probably assisting the driver because restricted vision through thre little slots only meant the Beaverette driver had to rely on an observer to relay information about other road traffic and also to consider situations well in advance, for example, when making a turn, the driver had to base his steering on « observations made something like 9.5 m back ».
-The radiator protection was vertically designed and weight was 2,2 t.
+The radiator protection was vertically designed and weight was 1,855 t.
 Some also had a No.11 or No.19 radio set.

 Mk II :